supernginx/flowplayer-plugins/flash/audio/trunk/README.txt

 - #569 if the playlist has been reset but the audio has been already buffered, set the duration and start event.
 - #582 fixes for metadata events dispatching in playlists and when replaying same audio item, cleanup duration updating once download has completed, fixes for clearing the previous cover image display.
+- #611 close the channel and sound on stream not found errors.

 3.2.8
 -----